dfelinto/blender-manual/modeling/texts.rst

    Well, these settings control the X and Y offset of the text, regarding its "normal" positioning.
 Note that with FIXME(TODO: Internal Link;
 [[#Text Boxes|frames]]
-), it applies to all frames' content…
+), it applies to all frames' content...

 Shape